WoolwichWeb/joomla-on-platformsh/README.md

 ## Instructions

 Create a platform.sh site, selecting ‘Create from scratch’ on the ‘Select project type’ step.
-Make a note of the site id, then get the project (replace SITE_ID with the one Platform.sh gives you):
+Then get the project (replace SITE_ID with the one Platform.sh gives you):

 ```bash
 platform get SITE_ID
 ```

-The above command should be on the Platform.sh page for this project.
-When run, it should ask which directory to put the site into, make a note of the directory name you choose.
+The above command, including `SITE_ID`, should be on the Platform.sh page for this project.
+When run, it will ask which directory to put the site into, make a note of the directory name you choose.

 Then clone this template repository and copy its contents into your new project: